Hyperbolic actions of higher-rank lattices come from rank-one factors: Boundary maps

-\begin{theorem}[{cf. \cite{BF-ICM}*{Theorem~3.2}}] {}\\ Let $(B_+,B_-)$ be a boundary pair for $\Gamma$.
-Let $(X,d)$ be a separable, Gromov hyperbolic (possibly non-proper), geodesic metric space and assume that $\Gamma$ acts continuously and isometrically on $X$.
-Denote by $\partial X$ the Gromov boundary of $X$ and recall it is a Polish space (possibly non-compact) on which $\Gamma$ acts continuously.
+\begin{theorem}[{Compare \cite{BF-ICM}*{Theorem~3.2}}] {}\\ Let $\Gamma$ be a countable group.
+Assume $B_-$ and $B_+$ are amenable Lebesgue $\Gamma$-spaces such that the diagonal $\Gamma$-action on $B_-\times B_+$ is ergodic and coarsely metrically ergodic.
+Let $(X,d)$ be a separable, Gromov hyperbolic (possibly non-proper), geodesic metric space and let $\Gamma$ act on $X$ by isometries.
 Assume that $\Gamma$ does not fix a bounded set in $X$ and does not fix a point or a pair of points in $\partial X$.

 Then there exist $\phi_-\in \Map_\Gamma(B_-,\partial X)$, $\phi_+\in\Map_\Gamma(B_+,\partial X)$ such that the image of the map $\phi_{\bowtie}\in\Map_\Gamma(B_-\times B_+,\partial X^2)$ given by